Overview

 Your agent reviewing its own work is a blind spot.
 Siltpoke is a second,

-independent one — a separate claude -p subprocess with a different
+independent one — a separate brain subprocess with a different prompt,

-prompt, different personality, and different blind spots, running on the
+different personality, and different blind spots, running on a login you

 The review loop